 If you're looking for the best value, forget about the new RTX cards.
 On the other hand, if you're eying a 4k 144Hz HDR G-Sync display and you want the absolute fastest graphics card around, this is the card for you.
 You could even try adding a second card and using an NVLink connector, assuming you just won the lottery.
 We're unlikely to see anything substantially faster for at least a year, so you'll be able to sit comfortably at the top of the pecking order for a while.

 Essentially, this is the affordable entry into Nvidia's ray tracing capable RTX card set, clocking in at around $350-400 depending on the size of the model you choose.
-In terms of output, this isn't a significant step up from the 1070, but that means it's more than capable of running games at a solid 1080p and even up to 1440p for all but the most demanding titles.
+In terms of output, this isn't a significant step up from the 1070, or the basic 2060, but that means it's more than capable of running games at a solid 1080p and even up to 1440p for all but the most demanding titles.
 The downside, which is admittedly a non-issue right now, is that it struggles to implement ray tracing effectively in the games that actually use it.

 If you're building a new mid-range (or even budget) gaming PC, this is probably the card to go for as it performs admirably under normal conditions, and will serve all but the gaming elite who push for 4K and full ray tracing on all the top games.
 Whereas that's probably the dream for everyone, the fact this card is less than half the price of most RTX 2080s makes a huge difference when you're putting together your latest rig.